 The CFSB Center

 The CFSB Center, is a $23 million multi-purpose facility used for Racer basketball games, concerts, conventions and trade shows.
 Four concourses, nine basketball courts, five volleyball courts, four tennis courts, a rubberized indoor walking track and retractable seating provide the facility with versatility.
-This year, the facility will host large-scale events such as the Harlem Globetrotters, Boat and Outdoor Show, and Playhouse Disney LIVE!

 The William "Bill" Cherry Agricultural Exposition Center, commonly referred to as the Expo Center, hosts a wide variety of events from livestock and horse shows to circuses, truck pulls, motocross and much more.
 Over 25,000 people from far and wide attend the various events held annually.
 In 2010, the Expo Center will host events such as the popular Bull Blowout February 19th-20th and The World Famous Lipizzaner Stallions April 15th.
 To find details about scheduled events, call 270-809-3125.